HarryWangATX/LeetCodeProblemSolutions/README.md

 Solutions MAY vary with offical LeetCode Solutions.

-PLEASE do a pull request for more elegant solutions.
+PLEASE do a pull request for more elegant solutions(New Issue Request Template, make sure to read it!).

 Tips for beginners: